What are the best practices for scanning an ID with a flatbed scanner?

 Remember these three tips to always get the best quality images of your ID:

-• Scan in the far-left corner of the scanner for optimal alignment.
+- Scan in the center of the glass for optimal alignment.

 1. First, insert the ID into the scanner barcode-side down.